-- 1. Operating: /3 of each PSU grant is based on a three-year actual average STIP performance relative to target STIP for each employee; - 2.
+- Operating: 1/3 of each PSU grant is based on a three-year actual earnings performance relative to target earnings; - 2.
 Relative TSR: 1/3 of each PSU grant is based on total shareholder return ("TSR") relative to a defined peer group for the three-year period; and - 3.
-Retention: /3 of each PSU grant is time based.
+Time-vesting: 1/3 of each PSU grant is time based.
 All awards fully vest at the end of the third year of the performance cycle.